Living Healthy

 Stay Positive

 “Practice using positive statements in every aspect of your training,” suggests Dr. Michele Kerulis, Ph.D., CC-AASP, a psychology professor at Northwestern University, in Illinois.
 “You want to make positivity your go-to mindset, so if you become tired during a practice or competition, instead of saying to yourself, ‘Oh man, this is really hard,’ you’ll say, ‘This is challenging, but I’ve got this.’”
-Having positive statements pop into your mind when you feel challenged can give you the extra boost of motivation you need to complete the task at hand.
+Having positive statements pop into your mind when you feel challenged can give tadalafil you the extra boost of motivation you need to complete the task at hand.

 Control Your Emotions

 Becoming excessively angry when you mess up, or overly elated when you dominate, creates a rollercoaster that can get in the way of steady progress.
-“We all want to win, play well, and perform up to certain standards, but people who are able to truly master the mental game draw best generic levitra overnight key information from every performance,” says Connole.
+“We all want to win, play well, and perform up to certain standards, but people who are able to truly master the mental game draw prednisone key information from every performance,” says Connole.
 “Simply taking a few moments to allow yourself to feel whatever you feel, but then focus on what you can learn about that moment can make all the difference in the long run.”

 Authors